Scalloped Hammerhead Facts

 Scalloped Hammerhead Distribution, Habitat, and Ecology

-The remarkable Scalloped Hammerhead evolved as native to a relatively broad swathe of the globe.
+The remarkable Scalloped Hammerhead evolved as native to a relatively broad swathe of the marine areas of the globe.
 The general area, however, likely won’t surprise many people.
-That’s becasue it’s endemic to the section of the oceans that ranges from roughly 46°N to 36°S.
+That’s becasue it evolved as endemic to the section of the oceans that ranges from roughly 46°N to 36°S.

-Inside of that range, however, the impressive animal displays decided and highly specific preferences for its habitat.
+Inside of that range, however, the impressive animal displays decided and highly specific preferences regarding its choice of habitat.
 In all areas the shark inhabits, it primarily lives near the coast.
 It’s most frequently sighted either over or comparatively near the continental shelves.

-The Scalloped Hammerhead typically lives in large groups, called schools.
-Unlike many other related creatures, though, it’s active at all times of the day and night.
-Compared to some relatives, they’re considered relatively docile in their behavior patterns.
+The Scalloped Hammerhead typically lives in relatively large groups, called schools.
+Unlike many other related creatures, though, it remains active at all times of the day and night.
+Compared to some of its many relatives, they’re considered relatively docile in their behavior patterns.

-Like all sharks, it evolved as a carnivorous species.
+Like all sharks, the wonder evolved as a fully carnivorous species.
 It principally feeds on prey such as various small fish, octopi, and squid.
 It’s also an opportunistic hunter, feeding on whatever prey’s locally available.
 In turn, its own predators mainly consist of larger varieties of sharks.

 Species Sharing Its Range

-Check out our other articles on 4 Outstanding Orchids of Australia, Eastern Tiger Swallowtail, Yosemite Valley, Grizzled Giant Squirrel, Southern Darwin’s Frog
+Check out our other articles on 4 Outstanding Orchids of Australia, Eastern Tiger Swallowtail, Yosemite Valley, Grizzled Giant Squirrel, Southern Darwin’s Frog, Blue-lipped sea krait

 Leave a Reply